deforris/ansible-ubuntu/README.md

 # machine-setup-ubuntu
-An automated setup for a ubuntu desktop enviornment.
+An automated setup for a ubuntu desktop environment.
 README.md included.

 ## Installation steps